First Advantage Background Screening FAQs

 In the context of background screening, a proven methodology for implementing your screening as part of a larger applicant tracking system or property management system.

 Automate completion of the U.S. I-9 or E-Verify program across all business divisions and locations — a critical service for large, decentralized organizations.
-First Advantage works with LawLogix to simplify and automate your I-9 program.
+Work with First Advantage to simplify and automate your I-9 program.

 Searches military locator, discharge verification, and full records.